 The researchers brain is toast right now.
 This was an entertaining adventure for me and a great learning experience.
 I encourage you to click the Reference #21 just above this paragraph to go to the link for a nice interview with three of the women from New Zealand that have begun an effort to put women in the public eye in a male centric opinion of that public.
 Good points are made I agree with wholly, and some opinions I disagree with, but a very good interview.

-In Graphic Literature the political strip always seem to be a lead-in to other things in a countries history in Graphic Literature.
+In Graphic Literature the political cartoon always seems to be a lead-in to other things in a countries history in Graphic Literature.
 And that’s where today’s country somewhat began with the art form.
 I’ll share a bit of that, plus some heroes as well.
 The art will of course pop up, well appear on the page.
 Let’s begin near the beginning.
 We’re headed to Mexico.

 So we’ll start near the beginning.

 First up is Gabriel Vargas and La Familia Burron (The Big, Dumb Family).
 Why am I starting with this one?
 I think a book running from 1948-2009 should be mentioned.
-The book was about a lower to middle class couple in Mexico, their teenaged kids and an adopted child.1 One site mentions a comparison to The Simpsons.2 Such a success from a man who had 11 siblings and was a draftsman for a newspaper around the age of 13.
+The book was about a lower to middle-class couple in Mexico, their teenage kids, and an adopted child.1 One site mentions a comparison to The Simpsons.2 Such a success from a man who had 11 siblings and was a draftsman for a newspaper around the age of 13.

 Another of Yolanda’s creations, along with her husband Guillermo de la Parra, Lágrimas, Risas y Amor (Tears, Laughter and Love), 1962 was said to have helped to raise the literacy rate in Mexico.
 Think melodramas aimed at women.6 The above examples are rarities.
-The majority of the material that was put out during the 1970s and into the 1980s was little more than illustrated porn.
+The majority of the material that was put out during the 1970s and into the 1980s was little more than illustrated adult men’s magazine content.